cariboufute/locale-route/readme.md

 LocaleRoute::{method}({routeName}, {Closure or controller action}, {locale URL string or array with 'locale' => 'url'});
 ```

-**Note:** If you declare a normal route with a URL – for instance, ```"/"```, then declare localized routes with the same base URL besides the locale prefixes (```"/"``` for ```"/fr"``` and ```"/en"```), you will lose the first route.
+#### Note about localized and unlocalized routes using same base URL

-This is because of the localized routes that are being stored with base URL first before adding locale.
-So even if the final routes are different because of the locale, the first route will be replaced.
+If you declare localized and unlocalized routes using the same base URL, *please declare your LocaleRoute method before the Route method*.
+If you don't, the normal route will be discarded by the locale route attribution process.

-To avoid this, when normal and localized routes share the same unlocalized URL, *please declare your LocaleRoute method before the Route method*.
+For instance, if you declare a normal route with ```"/"``` to redirect to the fallback locale (for instance, ```"/en"```) before the localized routes (for instance, ```"/en"``` and ```"/en"```), the localized routes with replace the first route before being added the locale.
+Declaring locale routes before the normal unlocalized route will cause no problems.

 ```php
 /**